IDMNYU/DM1123-VFS-SP20-SEEGERS/projects/Self_Assessments.md

 * What assignment(s) did you like the most and why?
 * What assignment(s) did you like the least and why?

+#### Letter to Next Cohort

+**Send your Letter as a PDF in a Slack Direct Message to me.**

+Write a letter (one page maximum) to the next class giving them advice on how to reach their learning goals and get value out of this course.